pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 Gnog jumps at this and looks at Taz...
 Taz speaks differently; "...I see.
 It was a conscience.
 I'm my own person, but he was guiding, still."

 Gnog speaks of the strange new God.
 The new "orphanage" (flop house) on the Rock.
 And of Ajani.
 There's no acrimony in the feeling of response; it's one of nobody being able to see the future, it will play out as it must; he's proud of what we have achieved and that his gifts have been useful.
-"You've been in a big journey.
-Made some very big decisions.
+"You have been on a big journey.
+You have made some very big decisions.
 Those are never easy.
 I had to make some big decisions when I left you, so perhaps you might forgive me a bit more.
 I know you carried a resentment in your heart at my departure when the wound was fresh, but I see you have had to put yourself in the same situation.
 You perhaps understand more."

 Gnog goes bright red.
 "I didn't know anyone saw that.
 I kept that hidden."
 Deni laughs.
 "No you didn't!"
 "Oh.
 Well.
 It was true, I guess I did a bit, but not a lot; it was a struggle, I think, figuring out - were we deceived, of course no, and we were used, of course, again no, and other things.
 But in the end - I don't know if I understand more, or just accept this now.
 Either way, I have acquired, I must say, a faith.
 Not in the gods I have seen, because I saw them.
 Not in life after death, because I have walked amongst spirits.
 It is in the After.
 Something beyond.
 And I hope that when my time comes, we might meet again."